 You can't snuggle with the Constitution, but you can sleep next to it!
 This sleepover in the Rotunda is open to children ages 8-12, accompanied by an adult.
 Registration fees are $125 per person (discounted to $100 per person for Foundation members).
 Participants get to meet author Brad Meltzer, who will set the way for an evening of historical … Continue reading Sleepover at the National Archives!

-Millions of people have passed through the Rotunda of the National Archives Building in Washington, DC, to see the original parchments that are our Charters of Freedom.
-They pause to look at the faded writing on the Declaration of Independence, the bold opening words “We the People” on the Constitution, and the straightforward enumeration … Continue reading Constitution 225: There’s a “fifth” page the public has never seen
+Resolution from Constitutional Convention concerning ratification of the proposed Constitution, September 17, 1787.
+(National Archives Identifier 6277391) Millions of people have passed through the Rotunda of the National Archives Building in Washington, DC, to see the original parchments that are our Charters of Freedom.
+They pause to look at the faded writing on the … Continue reading Constitution 225: There’s a “fifth” page the public has never seen

 Today's post comes from National Archives Office of Strategy and Communications staff writer Rob Crotty.
 While the Constitution may not update it's own writing too often (the last time was in 1992), it does update its own Facebook page.
 So why not head on over and see what's on the Constitution's mind?
 The Constitution will … Continue reading The Constitution has a Facebook Page